raffll/yampt/README.md

 ```
 yampt.exe --merge -d Morrowind.dic Tribunal.dic Bloodmoon.dic
 ```
-Here you have one Merged.dic.
+Here you have one "yampt-merged.dic".
 This is your base dictionary.

 Above command validate, sort and remove duplicates, so you can use it with only one dictionary:
 ```